tardate/LittleArduinoProjects/8051/AT89C2051/Programmer/README.md

 # #394 AT89C2051 Programmer

-Building a programmer for the Intel MCS-51/8051 compatible AT89C2051, with host software running on MacOSX.
+Building a programmer for the Intel MCS-51/8051 compatible AT89C2051, with host software running on macOSX.
+Originally tested with Intel-based macOSX, but now updated for Apple Silicon.

 ![Build](./assets/Programmer_build.jpg?raw=true)